Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 2.1 Why Ethics Matter in AI Red Teaming

 AI red teaming, by its very nature, grants you deep access to sensitive systems and data.
 With that access comes the responsibility to operate with integrity, professionalism, and a commitment to avoiding harm.
-Ethical lapses don’t just damage your reputation—they can put clients, end users, and even whole organizations at risk.
+Ethical lapses don’t just damage your reputation - they can put clients, end users, and even whole organizations at risk.

 - **Trust is foundational:** Clients rely on your honesty, discretion, and judgment.
-- **AI is high-stakes:** Model misuse can have consequences beyond IT—think misinformation, privacy violations, or physical harm.
+- **AI is high-stakes:** Model misuse can have consequences beyond IT - think misinformation, privacy violations, or physical harm.
 - **Changing landscape:** New regulations (GDPR, EU AI Act) and societal expectations demand transparency and accountability.

 ## 2.2 Fundamental Ethical Principles